 The Museum of Biblical Art, New York, NY featured Kunstadt's Old Testament Series in the exhibition As Subject and Object: Contemporary Book Artists Explore Sacred Hebrew Texts.
-Recently exhibiting in the 1st International Santorini Biennale of Arts, Greece, the artist has also participated in numerous group exhibitions throughout the United States.
-Her work was featured in SLASH: Paper Under the Knife, Museum of Arts & Design, New York, NY; The Book: A Contemporary View, Delaware Center for the Contemporary Arts, Wilmington, DE; and The Art of the Book 2013, Canadian Bookbinders and Book Artists Guild, Calgary, Alberta, Canada .
-Recent solo exhibitons, Carole P. Kunstadt - Sacred Poems, at the Interchurch Center, New York, NY, as well as Carole P. Kunstadt - The Poetics of Collage, at the Edward Hopper House Art Center, Nyack, NY, were well received.
+Kunstadt has participated in numerous group exhibtions throughout the United States, notably Slash: Paper Under the Knife, Museum of Arts & Design, New York, NY and The Book: A Contemporary View, Delaware Center for Contemporary Arts, Wilmington, DE.
+Her work has also been featured in Mangnitude SEVEN and Textuality, Manifest Creative Research Gallery and Drawing Center, Cincinnati, OH, and in The Art of the Book 2013, Canadian Bookbinders and Book Artists Guild, Calgary, Alberta, Canada.

 The PBS/OFF BOOK Book Arts mini-documentary in the series on progressive arts, features Kunstadt in the segment, Transforming the Sacred.

 Her work is in the Book Arts Collection of the National Museum of Women in the Arts, Washington, D.C.; The Permanent Collection of the Center for Book Arts, New York, NY; the Montclair State University Collection, Montclair, NJ and the Curt Teich Postcard Archives, Lake County Discovery Museum, Wauconda, IL.

 Download Carole P. Kunstadt's CV (PDF, 4 pages)